tmaly1980/fastlane-plugin-firebase_management/README.md

 An unofficial tool to access Firebase project settings.
 It allows you to create new apps and download config files (GoogleInfo.plist for ios and google-services.json for android).

-Plugin uses new official Firebase Management API introduced on Firebase Summit 10/2018.
+Plugin uses new official [Firebase Management API](https://firebase.google.com/docs/projects/api/reference/rest/) introduced on Firebase Summit 10/2018.
 It's based on [tkohout/fastlane-firebase-plugin](https://github.com/tkohout/fastlane-firebase-plugin), which uses web scraping instead of official API to manage Firebase apps.
+The plan is that both plugins will live next to each other until official API will contain all desired features and tkohout's plugin won't be needed anymore.

+New features like deleting apps or APNs keys/certificates management are promised by guys from Google/Firebase so stay tuned 🤙

-**This very first version was developed using alpha version of the API in a very short time, so it's not well tested and may contain bugs or mistakes.
+**This very first version was developed using alpha version of the API in a very short time, so it may contain bugs or mistakes.
 Issues and PRs are very welcome! 🤗**

 ### Actions